dominion-dev/dominion-ecs-java/dominion-ecs-api/README.md

 # <img src="https://github.com/dominion-dev/dominion-ecs-java/raw/main/dominion-logo-square.png" align="right" width="100"> Dominion API

-Dominion aims to keep its APIs footprint as small as possible.

-This approach will lead to a smoother learning curve for users and less work for authors to keep documentation up to date.
+Dominion strives to have a minimal API surface to ease the learning curve for users.
+With a bunch of well-organized interfaces, the library is capable of providing all the functionality implemented by the engine.
+This documentation will focus on these few interfaces.

 As per tradition, Java projects come with a standard Javadoc site to provide API documentation.
-Domination breaks tradition by putting all its API documents in this README.
+Domination breaks tradition by putting all API documents into this README to provide seamless navigation within the repository.

 ## Support Dominion